scrapy/scrapy/docs/topics/item-pipeline.rst

 Write items to a JSON file
 --------------------------

-The following pipeline stores all scraped items (from all spiders) into a a single ``items.jl`` file, containing one item per line serialized in JSON format::
+The following pipeline stores all scraped items (from all spiders) into a single ``items.jl`` file, containing one item per line serialized in JSON format::